Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Strategies for Radar Anti-Deception Jamming

 The general solution to this binary hypothesis test involves the construction of a test statistic $\mathcal{L}(r(t))$, which is then compared to a threshold to decide in favor of one of the hypotheses as

 where $r(t)$ is the received signal defined in Equation~\eqref{eq:rx_signal}.
 The decision threshold $\lambda$ can be determined theoretically or experimentally.
+The \gls{CFAR} detector adaptively sets the threshold based on local noise statistics to maintain a fixed false alarm rate~\cite{4203039,zhang2024intensive}.
 A more complex and realistic scenario arises when both the target echo and the jamming signal coexist or disappear within the received signal, requiring the application of a multiple hypothesis test~\cite{4472184, yu2019polarimetric, zhao2022cooperative, zhao2017discrimination}.

-In the presence of uncertainty and unknown parameters in the statistical model, the \gls{GLRT} is a common approach for decision-making, with the \gls{MLE} used for parameter estimation.
+In the presence of uncertainty and unknown parameters in the statistical model, the \gls{GLRT} is a common approach for decision-making, with the \cred{maximum likelihood estimator} used for parameter estimation.
 With the \gls{GLRT}, the likelihood ratio serves as the test statistic, and the decision threshold is set to control the probability of false alarm \( P_{\text{fa}} \).
 Other studies have investigated alternative self-defined tests using different metrics and thresholds, tailored to the characteristics of the jamming signal and specific application requirements~\cite{shuangcai2011algorithm, wang_2019, guo2019improved, liu2021unsupervised}.
 These approaches have also demonstrated strong detection performance, either by achieving a higher probability of detection $P_\text{d}$ or by reducing $P_\text{fa}$.